geoserver/geoserver/doc/en/developer/source/policies/community-process.rst

   are discussed in public by the community as a whole.
 Decisions are made by a project steering committee and not subject to the whims of any single developer or organizations.

 * **Responsibility**
-  The Project Steering Committee is responsible the strategic direction of the GeoServer project.
+  The Project Steering Committee is responsible for the strategic direction of the GeoServer project.
 Central to this responsibility is evaluating proposals and providing a clear decision through a public voting process.

 Adding features
 ^^^^^^^^^^^^^^^